-Take & Make kits are a chance for you to pause, take a breath, and make something.
-The kits are in paper bags so you can work on the project in the Maker Hub, in your apartment, or wherever you’d like.
+Take & Make kits are a chance for you to take a break and make something.
+The kits are portable (in bags, jars, fabric, whatever) so you can work on the project in the Maker Hub, in your apartment, or wherever you’d like.

 What’s in the bag?

 The tools and supplies you’ll need for the project.
 Some projects will be easier with a sewing machine or a hot glue gun or another small tool that’s available in the Maker Hub – that’ll be noted on the instructions.
 If you have leftover tools or supplies that you won’t reuse, please return them to the Maker Hub.

 Want to customize your project?
 Visit the Maker Hub and add paint, vinyl stickers, laser engraving, glitter, and more to personalize your project.

 Kits will be available at several spots on campus, including both Maker Hub locations.